 Conclusion:

-Operators are not self-regulated which the program implies is not working however program training, SWPPP implementation and enforcement of the LDP program procedures are functioning resulting in site containment.
-Currently SWPPP containment is directly the result of regular City Inspector SWPPP correction notices and enforcement.
-It is staff's opinion there are industry wide UPDES perceptions that are driving Operator self-regulation deficiencies.
+Operators are not self-regulated which the program implies is not working as well as it could however program training, SWPPP implementation and enforcement of the LDP program procedures are functioning resulting in site containment.
+City staff's hope is to reach CGP&CPP compliance with a reduced number of deficient SWPPP inspection reports.
+Currently SWPPP conpliance and containment is directly the result of regular City Inspector SWPPP correction notices and enforcement.
+It is staff's opinion there are still industry wide UPDES perceptions that are driving Operator self-regulation deficiencies.
+Although this is getting better the respect for the CGP and CPP is still low.

 On average this year the City SWPPP inspector spent approximately 1-2 hours with each permit holder answering questions, helping them design BMPs, write effective BMP instruction to the workforce and organizing their SWPPPs.
 We found spending this time with the applicants, helping them understand their construction impacts results in worthwhile improvement in site compliance.

-Most of the time city development and building permit processes conformed to the Land Disturbance Permit Program.
-For continued compliance and success, it is important all staff incorporate the Land Disturbance Permit requirements with their development, building, and construction involved tasks and responsibilities.
+Most of the time City development and building permit processes conformed to the Land Disturbance Permit Program.
+For continued compliance and success, it is important all projects conform to Land Disturbance Permit requirements.

-Land Disturbance Permit Program enforcement is adequate but the City dismissed 5 of the 10 NOV's.
+Land Disturbance Permit Program enforcement is adequate however, the City Land Disturbance Program reported 7 NOV's but the prosecutor does not have a record.
 The program methods are adequate but communication with the prosecution office and equal understanding of UPDES regulation is an ongoing work in progress.

-Initially, most SWPPPs are still submitted incomplete, disorganized and are more-less ingenuine, however the SWPPPs are regularly improved with realistic BMPs prior to issuing the permit.
-Most of the time Operators are still not fully self-regulated and require continual reminders by City SWPPP inspectors.
+Initially, most SWPPPs are still submitted incomplete, disorganized, are more-less ingenuine, and sometimes lack adequate understanding, however the SWPPPs have been improving each year with realistic BMPs prior to issuing the permit.
+Still, most of the time Operators are not fully self-regulated and require continual reminders by City SWPPP inspectors.
 Generally, Operators are still apathetic, regarding genuine inspections and especially corrections.
 However, most Operators usually become compliant but only after continuous reminders from City Stormwater Inspectors.

 Subscribe to